fnl/libfnl/docs/medline.rst

 Notice: VersionID
 =================

-Medline has began to use versions to allow publishers to add multiple citations for the same PMID.
+MEDLINE has began to use versions to allow publishers to add multiple citations for the same PMID.
 This only occurs with 71 articles from one journal, "PLOS Curr", in the 2013 baseline, creating a total of 149 non-unique records.